weecology/lab-manual/Using-HiPerGator.md

 ## Installing R packages

 HiPerGator has a lot of packages installed already, but you might need to install your own.

+### If the package is on CRAN

+From R, type `install.packages("MY_PACKAGE") and select a CRAN mirror.
+If you get an error saying "Warning: unable to access index for repository..." try another CRAN mirror instead.

+### Non-CRAN packages

 I (Dave) don't know if the following method of getting R packages installed is officially sanctioned, but it's worked for me and I haven't gotten in trouble for using it.

 First, type `export R_LIBS="~/R"` at the login server's command line.
 This will tell R to put new packages in the `R` folder of your home directory.
 You may need to create this directory manually, with `mkdir ~/R`.